 Art Gallery of New South Wales, Great gifts, great patrons: an exhibition celebrating private patronage of the Gallery, Sydney, 1994. no pagination or catalogue numbers

-Edmund Capon, Art Gallery of New South Wales Foundation Annual Report 1997, Sydney, 1997, 19 (colour illus.).
+Edmund Capon AM, OBE, Art Gallery of New South Wales Foundation Annual Report 1997, Sydney, 1997, 19 (colour illus.).

-Renée Free, The Art Gallery of New South Wales Collections, 'The Western Heritage, Renaissance to Twentieth Century', pg.
+Renée Free, AGNSW Collections, 'The Western Heritage, Renaissance to Twentieth Century', pg.
 108-172, Sydney, 1994, 111 (colour illus.).

-Bruce James, Art Gallery of New South Wales Handbook, 'Western Collection: Paintings and Sculpture', pg.
+Bruce James, Art Gallery of New South Wales handbook, 'Western Collection: Paintings and Sculpture', pg.
 17-77, Sydney, 1999, 21 (colour illus.).

 Pinacoteca Nazionale di Siena, Domenico Beccafumi e il suo Tempo, Siena, 1990, 212, 213 (colour illus.). cat.no.
 37

 Peter Raissis, The Sydney Modern Project.
 Transforming the Art Gallery of New South Wales, 'Past and present: the place of historical European art in Sydney', Sydney, 2022, pp 126–39: p 134.

 Lynn Roberts and Paul Mitchell, Giuseppe Arcimboldo, two paintings from flora, 'Framing Arcimboldo', pg.26-37, Madrid, 2014, 28, 29 (colour illus.). fig.4

 V.G.
 Sgarbi and A.Hawser, F.M.R.
 International, 'Sulphuric Mannerism', pg.
 21-44, 1990, 21-44, 41 (illus.). cat.no.
 46